chadjcampbell/familyGameNight/readme.md

 These forms and data tables INSERT and show SELECTED data for the apps other services, the leaderboard/history and the "wheel".

 ###### History/Leaderboard:
 The forms on this page only allow inputs from the data tables controlled on the Family or Games page, but they INSERT into their own table.
-This way games and family members can be added and removed while the historical data here will stay.
+This way games and family members can be added and removed while the historical data here will remain.

 ###### Spin the Wheel:
+The Wheel was a bit tricky.
+I wanted something that would change dynamically based on the users games table.
+Most iterations of this I could find prior were done with mainly CSS and were static.